teuben/SLICA/README.md

 # SLICA
 Spectral Line Image Cubes in Astronomy

+A set of example and tutorials to work with spectral line image cubes

 ## Single Spectrum
 An example of a single spectrum, from an ASCII table.
 Plot it.